mattwarren/mattwarren.github.io/_posts/2016-09-06-Analysing-.NET-Memory-Dumps-with-CLR-MD.md

        10,339,638 bytes ( 145,505 strings) as ASCII
             3,370 bytes (      65 strings) as ISO-8859-1 (Latin-1)
             6,070 bytes (     302 strings) as Unicode
-Total: 10,349,078 bytes (expected: 10,349,078)
+Total: 10,349,078 bytes
 ```

-So in this case we can see that out of the 145,872 `String` objects in memory, 145,505 of them could actually be stored as `ASCII`, a further 65 as `ISO-8859-1 (Latin-1)` and only 302 need the full `Unicode` encoding.
+So in this case we can see that out of the 145,872 string objects in memory, 145,505 of them could actually be stored as `ASCII`, a further 65 as `ISO-8859-1 (Latin-1)` and only 302 need the full `Unicode` encoding.

 ----